jymjam/WebAR-PhotoBooth-zapfile/README.md

 # WebAR-PhotoBooth-zapfile
- a Web based augmented reality project on zappar requires zapworkshop to execute .zap folders
+ a Web based augmented reality project on zappar requires zapworkshop to execute .zap files

 Do your research.